miaout17/elixir/README.md

+Here is a dirty, dark, muddy, experimental play ground for Elixir :D

+Don't forget to execute `make` again to include `./play` into require path.

+Currently Elixir has no official executable, so I make a shell script to execute Elixir programs.

+Then you can run

+    ./elixir hanoi

+to run Elixir programs in `play` directory.

+Warning: I will keep running `git rebase` on source branch....

 # Elixir

 Elixir is a programming language built on top of Erlang.
 As Erlang, it is a functional language with strict evaluation, single assignment and dynamic typing built to support distributed, fault-tolerant, non-stop applications with hot swapping.
 Elixir allows you to invoke Erlang modules without a need to convert data types, therefore there is no hit in performance when invoking existing Erlang code.